jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/4-CreateLoginPage.md

 ```

 > **About the Code**
+>
 > `StaticResource` is a markup extension that tells the code to lookin the `ResourceDictionary` for a resource called `CoolPurple`, and use that value for the property

 ## 4. Creating the ViewModel

-Xamarin.Forms supports data binding, allowing you to wire a page up to a view model and synchronize data back and forth.
+Xamarin.Forms supports data binding, allowing us to link a page to a ViewModel and synchronize data back and forth.
 To make data binding work, the ViewModel must implement `INotifyPropertyChanged`, an interface that contains an event to notify when data changes.
 The view will detect these changes and update what is displayed.

 For interactive controls such as buttons, there is a `Command` property on the control that can be bound to a command on the view model - a command being a property of type `ICommand` which is a wrapper for code you can execute.

-To provide functionality to the Login page, you will need to create a `LoginViewModel` and bind this to the page.
+To provide functionality to the Login page, we will create a `LoginViewModel` and bind this to `LoginPage`.

-To help with creating view models, you can create a `BaseViewModel` that provides an implementation of `INotifyPropertyChanged`.
-Add a folder called `ViewModels` to the core `HappyXamDevs` project, and add a class in that folder called `BaseViewModel`.
-The code for this class is below.
+To help with creating view models, we will create a `BaseViewModel` that provides an implementation of `INotifyPropertyChanged`.

 1. In the Visual Studio Solution Explorer, right-click on the `HappyXamDevs` project > **Add** > **New Folder**